-The Vibration Analysis Cat I in September is a 4-day course, including review and the certification exam, is the ideal starting place for new vibration analysts, people collecting vibration data, and those who want a better understanding of vibration analysis and condition monitoring.
+The Vibration Analysis Cat I in December is a 4 day course, including a day for review and the exam, and is the ideal starting place for new vibration analysts, people collecting vibration data, and those who want a better understanding of vibration analysis and condition monitoring.

 The Vibration Analysis Cat I course exceeds the ISO 18436-2 Category I standard and meets the ASNT Level I Recommended Practice.

 The certification exam can be taken after the course.
 We also offer a Category I Hybrid course that lasts 4 full days and includes hands – on practice with data collectors – bring your own or use one of ours!